MicrosoftDocs/dynamics365smb-docs/financials/FullExperience/LocalFunctionality/UnitedStates/how-to-print-vendor-1099-information-reports.md

 manager: "terryaus"
 ---
 # How to: Print Vendor 1099 Information Reports
-In [!INCLUDE[navnow](../../ApplicationDesign/includes/navnow_md.md)], you can use the following tax forms to report 1099 transactions:
+In ADD INCLUDE<!--[!INCLUDE[navnow](../../ApplicationDesign/includes/navnow_md.md)]-->, you can use the following tax forms to report 1099 transactions:

 -   Vendor 1099 Div – Dividends